 We regularly enter into agreements with academic and research institutions under which the institution agrees to perform certain testing and research for us in exchange for incremental fee payments, or the Sponsored Research Agreements.
 These Agreements allow us to explore the potential utility of our compounds for therapeutic indications we wish to pursue.
-Currently, we have Sponsored Research Agreements with Johns Hopkins, University of Massachusetts Medical School - Worcester Campus and Louisiana State University, Shreveport, collectively, the Institutions.
+We have previously entered into Sponsored Research Agreements with Johns Hopkins, University of Massachusetts Medical School - Worcester Campus and Louisiana State University, Shreveport, and, following the submission of an NIH Small Business Innovation Research grant related to therapeutics development for MSA, intend to negotiate and enter into a Sponsored Research Agreement with Rush University, collectively, the Institutions.
+The scope of work of these Sponsored Research Agreements are derived from the associated grants, in which the sponsored project is a subcontract to the main grant in which the Company is the primary party and Dr. Werner is the principal investigator.
 Incremental fee payments are due to the Institutions on a monthly or quarterly basis, and certain payments depend on the completion by the Institutions of testing and research milestones.
 The Sponsored Research Agreements contain estimated completion dates which may be extended by written agreement of the parties.
-Each Sponsored Research Agreement may be terminated by either party on 30 days written notice, and upon termination we must reimburse the applicable Institution for all costs and reasonably incurred financial commitments, regardless of which party initiates the termination.
+Each Sponsored Research Agreement may be terminated by either party on 30 days written notice, and upon termination we must reimburse the applicable

+Institution for all costs and reasonably incurred financial commitments, regardless of which party initiates the termination.
 Under the Sponsored Research Agreements, we retain all rights, title and interest in any information designated as purchaser property, as defined in the Sponsored Research Agreements.
 We own exclusively, and retain all right, title and interest in and to, our property provided as part of any Sponsored Research Agreement.
 Any and all of our property remains our sole property and will be used by an Institution solely in performing the research contemplated in the Sponsored Research Agreement.
 The relevant Institution retains all right, title and interest in and to its inventions, discoveries, material and improvements, that were in existence prior to execution of a Sponsored Research Agreement.
 The relevant Institution does not acquire rights in our compounds as a result of sponsored research.
 We are not required to license any rights related to our compounds as a result of sponsored research and we own the results of sponsored research without restriction on their use.